29 life-changing health habits you should adopt (that won’t make you feel deprived):

 You follow rules.
 You have a list of foods to avoid.
 You don’t have to think.
 And it makes you feel trendy.
 But that’s a diet.
 And diets don’t work.

-Adopting healthy habits (not restriction) is the only proven way to lose weight - and not regain it.
+Adopting healthy habits (not restrictions) is the only proven way to lose weight – and not regain it.

 So instead of jumping on yet another diet bandwagon (that will suck the joy out of eating and drive you to binge eat the pantry), why not adopt one of these incredibly simple, lifestyle habits.

 29 healthy habits (that won’t make you feel deprived):

 1. Stop making crappy ice-berg lettuce, tomato and carrot salads.
 They suck because they’re boring.
 And who wants to eat boring food?

 2. Try tomato, cucumber and onion salad.
 Try rocket, pear, parmesan salad.
 Try mango, avocado, onion salad.
 Still three ingredients.
 But actually tastes good.

 3. Don’t put salad dressing on the side.
 It makes salads taste good.
 This is important.
 Because it makes healthy eating enjoyable.